SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/html-fundamentals/+page.md

 # HTML Fundamentals
-What your browser just requested and [browser engine](https://en.wikipedia.org/wiki/Browser_engine) has rendered is a document written in [HyperText Markup Language](https://en.wikipedia.org/wiki/HTML) (HTML) or more specifically [HTML5](https://en.wikipedia.org/wiki/HTML5), which is the current [markup language](https://en.wikipedia.org/wiki/Markup_language) for structuring and determining the behaviour of a webpage.
+What your [browser engine](https://en.wikipedia.org/wiki/Browser_engine) has just rendered is a document written in [HyperText Markup Language](https://en.wikipedia.org/wiki/HTML) (HTML) or more specifically [HTML5](https://en.wikipedia.org/wiki/HTML5), which is the current [markup language](https://en.wikipedia.org/wiki/Markup_language) for describing the structure and display of a webpage.
 Whether it is a link, an image or a video, this is implemented using HTML.
-Drag the elements below to the box on the right side to start building a webpage.
+Drag the elements below to the container on the right to start getting an idea of how a webpage is built.

 <HTMLGame />